Skip to content

 2. Update your pricing in the platform pricing tool: If you use the platform pricing tool to execute your application fee pricing strategy, you need to edit your strategy to incorporate differentiated pricing for card payments for users set for network cost passthrough.
 Typically, the pricing for blended and IC+ priced connected accounts are identical in every aspect except for card payments, where the IC++ connected accounts’ application fee is lower because they’re also paying network costs.

-1. Create a pricing group for your IC++ connected accounts.
+1. Create a pricing group for your IC++ connected accounts that you want to pay the same IC++ price.

-2. Copy the pricing scheme you use for blended rate users.
+2. Copy the pricing scheme that you use for blended rate accounts.

 Provide network cost reports to your connected accounts